Share

 — Barney Davey

-Driving interest for your art as a social influencer using nano-influencing is easier and more fun than fishing buyers from cold traffic or hoping your gallery knows what they are doing and has your back.
+Driving interest in your art as a social influencer using nano-influencing is easier and more fun than fishing buyers from cold traffic or hoping your gallery knows what they are doing and has your back.
 Translation: Although social influencing requires patience, confidence, and persistence, so does every form of effective art marketing.
-For artist social influencers, the potential reward is outstanding.
+For artists and social influencers, the potential reward is outstanding.

-The work of a social influencer is challenging and rewarding on its merit as you are serving an audience who will appreciate your efforts.
-Some will buy your art because of learning you are an artist, and others will refer you frequently, and a few will do both.
+The work of a social influencer is challenging and rewarding on its merit, as you are serving an audience who will appreciate your efforts.
+Some will buy your art because they learned you are an artist, others will refer you frequently, and a few will do both.
 Fortunately, it doesn’t take many such results to make your efforts pay off handsomely.

 Social influencers use technology to amplify their impact.
 If you want to get noticed, you must be seen.
 To be considered influential, you must practice being influential.
 If you are concerned you can’t do this, please stick with me because it’s not that hard.